 Vinyl wrap needs to be applied in best possible pristine environment.
 Dust and particles can cause small bumps which should be avoided.
-We offer different environments for your wrap job depending on the needs of the job.
+We offer different environments for your vinyl wrap project depending on the needs of the job.
 From our inside protected work bays to a full paint shed we can ensure the best environment to suit your needs.
-We have a 100 ft boathouse at Pier 73 Marina in Richmond available for wrap jobs.
-Our service boathouse can accommodate larger boats for interior or super structure vinyl wrapping.
-Offers year-round service.
+Our mobile unit can come to your marina.

 Your boat does not need to come out of the water for most interior wraps.
 We may be able to wrap your super structure while in the water too.

 We wrap boats and yachts from 18′ to 150′.

 What is the life span of vinyl wrap?

 This depends on a few factors but the short answer is 5 to 7 years.
 It is comparable to a marine paint job.
 As with a paint job, the vinyl wrap will last longer depending on how the boat is stored.
 Generally, vinyl wrap is more resistant to fading than paint so in many cases the vinyl wrap will last longer.
 Overall, longevity will depend on a number of circumstances including climate, vessel care, and type of vinyl chosen.

 Will you be able to see the seams in the hull vinyl wrap?